swethamurthy25/SQL_Practise-Questions/Product with highest price in each country.md

 3           | Supplier_C    | Germany

 Write an SQL query to find the name of the product with the highest price in each country.
+The output should contain product name, highest price and country

 1. First find the rank of each product based on price & country-wise